 We selected and supported three WASH companies with promising products and interest in expanding their distribution channels to rural areas.
-One of those companies was Kasole Secrets which manufactures menstrual hygiene products.
-Our team tailored business development services (BDS) and training to help Kasole with business planning, organizational development, human resources, and marketing management capacity.
-We also coordinated a series of business-to-business (B2B) meetings between Kasole Secrets and WARIDI’s network of potential distributors and retail partners across 20 districts.
+One of those companies was Kasole Secrets, which manufactures menstrual hygiene products.
+Our team tailored business development services and training to help Kasole Secrets with business planning, organizational development, human resources, and marketing management capacity.
+We also coordinated a series of meetings between Kasole Secrets and WARIDI’s network of potential distributors and retail partners across 20 districts.

 This support helped Kasole Secrets win major grants from Grand Challenges Canada and UNICEF to continue building out manufacturing and distribution channels in peri-urban and rural Tanzania.